Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Is your website responsive and mobile-friendly?

-Google wants to make sure that everyone who visits your website has a great experience.
+Google wants to ensure that everyone visiting your website has a great experience.
 Nothing annoys website visitors more than a bad user experience.

 Some website elements that can cause a bad user experience include: